sbt/website/src/reference/00-Getting-Started/06-Task-Graph.md

 ### What's the point of the build.sbt DSL?

-The `build.sbt` DSL is a domain-specific language used construct a DAG of settings and tasks.
+We use the `build.sbt` domain-specific language(DSL) to construct a DAG of settings and tasks.
 The setting expressions encode settings, tasks and the dependencies among them.

 This structure is common to [Make][Make] (1976), [Ant][Ant] (2000), and [Rake][Rake] (2003).